 What Guardianship can't provide: *We cannot force individuals to change their behaviors. *We cannot force individuals to act in their own best interests. *We cannot force medical, psychiatric, or residential services. *We cannot prevent self-destructive behaviors or relationships. *We cannot prevent a person from leaving an unlocked facility. *We cannot force an agency or hospital to provide services.

-We currently serve the following counties: Buncombe, Caldwell, Catawba, Cherokee, Davidson, Haywood, Henderson, Mecklenburg, Polk, Rutherford, and Transylvania.
+We currently serve the following counties: Buncombe, Caldwell, Catawba, Cherokee, Davidson, Gaston, Haywood, Henderson, Mecklenburg, Polk, Rowan, Rutherford, Transylvania and Wilson.

 Hope for the Future, Inc. is state certified by the North Carolina Guardianship Association and if fully insured to provide protections to persons served.